1Solon/stationeers-dedicated-server-docker/Readme.md

 - Server not visible: check port forwarding and that `SERVER_VISIBLE=true`.
 Try disabling `UPNP_ENABLED` if your network blocks it.
 - Connection issues: verify both TCP and UDP `GAME_PORT` are open on your host/firewall.
 - Many warnings in log: Stationeers server is chatty; warnings are often expected.
+- SteamCMD state 0x6 after update job: often transient.
+We retry once and, if files are present, continue.
+Consider setting `STEAMCMD_VALIDATE=false` to reduce chances of transient validate failures if you trust your files.